Teknowmics-iqxora/API-Integration-Example-Python/README.md

  ## IQXORA application for Python API integration

  An application is created in IQXORA for testing API integration.
-This applicatio is a simple address change request.
+This application is a simple address change request.
 There are five form fields.
 The model of the application is given below.

 ![Model](/images/model.png)